timratig1976/templator/docs/blueprints/10-user-management-authentication.md

 ## 🎯 **Overview**

-Comprehensive blueprint for implementing enterprise-grade user management, authentication, and role-based access control (RBAC) system for the Templator platform.
+Comprehensive blueprint for implementing enterprise-grade user management, authentication, and role-based access control (RBAC) system for the Templator platform if using next.js / next.auth

 ## 🏗️ **Architecture Overview**